By Tony Attwood

 And where does all this end?
 In a sense I guess with songs like “Thunder on the mountain” by which time he has become more sombre, more reflective.
 He has rocked ’em dead.
 He’s gone to the dark side with the tweedles, and now he looks back at it all.
 It is Dylan’s journey through rock n roll with his own take on it, each step of the way.

 Below is a link to Dylan’s Rock em Dead.
-It is the only recording I’ve been able to find.
+I did find a complete version for a while, but that has now been removed.
+Here is an extract, it is the only recording I can currently find.
 If you know of any others, please do provide a link.
 And of course if you have deciphered the words please do provide a transcript.
 It would be another first for us as no one else has managed it.

 Here’s Warren Smith’s earlier Uranium Rock, for the sake of comparison.